Share This Follow @PLRBConf

 InsurTech & Innovation for the Adjuster

-Patrick Kelahan, Forensic Market Strategist, H2M architects + engineers
+Patrick Kelahan, Sr. Building & Ins.
+Consultant, H2M architects + engineers

-• Adjusters will receive an introduction to Insurtech, and how to get involved in discussed and networking
+• Receive an introduction to Insurtech, and how to get involved in discussed and networking

 • Identify ways to get involved, innovate, identify and solve problems on their respective claims team or at their employer